Netherlands - Zorginzage Implementation Guide

 Network security

-3. Test environments: Vendor organizations use server- and client-authentication (mutual TLS) based on PKIoverheid-certificates or any public trust certificates.
+3. Test environments: Vendor organizations MUST use server- and client-authentication (mutual TLS) based on PKIoverheid-certificates or any public trust certificates.

 Registering a new use case